 Courts across the country have been virtually unanimous in holding that tax-credit-eligible donations to private charities are not public funds.
-These courts include the U.S. Supreme Court and numerous state appellate courts.
+These courts include the U.S. Supreme Court and numerous state courts.
 As these courts have concluded, tax credits are merely a reduction of tax liability, allowing taxpayers to keep more of their own money.
 At no point does the state own the donated money legally or even possess it physically.
 As the Arizona Supreme Court concluded in its highly influential Kotterman v.
-Killian decision, to find otherwise would mean that the state essentially has a claim over every cent of taxpayers' money.
+Killian decision, to find otherwise would mean the state essentially has a claim over every cent of taxpayers' money. $^{67}$ tax credits for charitable donations.
+No one claims public funds are involved when individuals get a tax deduction after donating money to their favorite charity.
+Neither do they make this claim when taxpayers receive credits for donations to other types of nonprofit organizations, including that fund the private school scholarships.

-Indeed, the government gives tax benefits for private donations all the time, including both tax deductions and tax credits for charitable donations.
-No one claims that public funds are involved when individuals get a tax deduction after donating money to their favorite charity.
-Neither do they make this claim when taxpayers receive credits for donations to other types of nonprofit organizations, including churches and other religious organizations.
+Indeed, the government gives tax benefits for private donations all the time, including both tax deductions and churches and other religious organizations.
 Donations to fund student scholarships are no different.

 Tax-credit-funded scholarship programs allow private individuals and corporations to donate private funds to private charitable organizations that award private school scholarships to parents who decide for themselves where to enroll their students.
+At no time does the government own, control, or possess the monies organizations that award private school scholarships to parents who decide for themselves where to enroll their students.
 At no time does the government own, control, or possess the monies that fund the private school scholarships.